 - 1. Candidates for an Associate in Arts Degree must have a 2.0 cumulative grade point average for all hours attempted. - 2.
 Candidates for the Associate in Applied Science Degree must complete a minimum of 60 64 semester hours.
 (Some programs require additional hours due to accreditation.)
 To be eligible to receive this degree a student must pass all courses and have a 2.0 quality point average in all courses in his/her curriculum. - 3.
-Candidates for Certificate Graduation must pass all courses in the career curriculum in which they are enrolled and have a 2.0 quality point average in these courses.

-- 4. Courses considered to be developmental do not count toward meeting graduation requirements. - A student must complete at least 25% (16 hrs.) of semester credit hours at Copiah-Lincoln Community College in order to graduate.
+Candidates for Certificate Graduation must pass all courses in the career curriculum in which they are enrolled and have a 2.0 quality point average in these courses. - 4.
+Courses considered to be developmental do not count toward meeting graduation requirements. - 5.
+A student must complete at least 25% (15 hrs.) of semester credit hours at Copiah-Lincoln Community College in order to graduate.
 Any transfer credit applied to meet graduation requirements after the last regular semester must be approved by the Admissions Office. - 6.
-Not more than 25% (16 hrs.) of the work required for graduation may be done by correspondence and/or extension.
-All correspondence courses used for graduation purposes must be from a regionally accredited institution and must have the written approval of the appropriate Dean or Vice President at the Wesson Campus, Natchez Campus, or Simpson County Center.
-Any correspondence credit to meet graduation requirements after the last regular semester must have the approval of the appropriate Dean or Vice President at the Wesson Campus, Natchez Campus, or Simpson County Center. - 7.
+Not more than 25% (15 hrs.) of the work required for graduation may be done by correspondence and/or extension and must have the approval of the appropriate Dean or Vice President at the Wesson Campus, Natchez Campus, or Simpson County Center. - 7.
 A student can count only four (4) semester hours of HPR activity courses (varsity sports/general activities) toward graduation.